Take It Back: 11 Tips To Help Relieve Back Pain

 While you may not be crazy at the idea of up to 20 metallic needles being inserted into an already sore back, acupuncture is definitely a treatment worth considering, especially if you have muscle spasms or nerve-related pain or your pain has persisted beyond the 12-week mark.

-The aim of acupuncture is to improve the energy flow around your body...referred to as qi (pronounced "chee").
+The aim of acupuncture is to improve the energy flow around your body.
+This is known as your qi (pronounced "chee").
 Most people only feel a slight tingling as the needle is inserted and research has shown acupuncture stimulates the central nervous system (brain and spinal cord) and releases endorphins - the body's natural painkillers.

 Is your bed like a marshmallow?
 Does it sag when you lie down or envelop you on all sides making it difficult to roll over?